cs1302uga/cs1302-ce04/README.md

    **HINT:** When a program interacts with files, it is relative to the current working directory in which the program is being run.

+1. From the `cs1302-ce04` directory, use the `MyCat` program to display the contents of standard input.
+   This may seem weird at first, but the program should allow you to type in lines of text to standard input.
+When you complete a line by hitting return, the program will print the line to standard input.
+   The program will terminate once it reaches the end of the file.
+What does that mean for standard input?
+You can trigger the end of file (a.k.a. the `EOF`) by pressing `C-d`.

+1. From the `cs1302-ce04` directory, use the `MyCat` program to display the contents of standard input.
+   At the same time, use input redirection to redirect standard input to the `MyCat.java` file.

 **CHECKPOINT**

 ### SECTION TITLE